coderbrent/sandbox-mern-app/README.md

  * Custom React Hooks (see: the useGoogleGeocode hook I made!)
  * Googles Maps/Places/Locations API
- * Rolling my own auth/login system that follows best practices (IE - <a href="https://www.rdegges.com/2018/please-stop-using-local-storage/">doesn't store JWTs in localstorage! </a>)
+ * Rolling my own auth/login system that follows best practices (will be changing that terrible terrible JWT in localstorage thing I have going on re: - <a href="https://www.rdegges.com/2018/please-stop-using-local-storage/">this great article on the subject.</a>